 Until the land is privatized, we must recognize that both open and closed borders are government solutions.
 If we want to decentralize and get to a society where everything is finally privatized, the state must act in a manner that will emit the least amount of damage and be more tantamount to the cause of decentralization.

-Since Modlow is giving two options that are apparently government solutions and then wants to pick one, he is making an attempt to be a central planner.
+Since Moldow is giving two options that are apparently government solutions and then wants to pick one, he is making an attempt to be a central planner.
 Absent a market system to equitably determine the best outcome, he wants you to trust him that his solution will be the best.
 And since he advocates for a government solution to this issue, he will commit violence against you if you decide to not go along with him.

 So much for that Non-Aggression Principle.

-But this is really all a moot point because Modlow is flat out wrong that “to open the borders and leave immigration unrestricted” is a government solution.
+But this is really all a moot point because Moldow is flat out wrong that “to open the borders and leave immigration unrestricted” is a government solution.
 How is the government not acting on something an action of the government?
 Does he consider the government not collecting taxes a government endeavor?